-If you don't have the characteristic Lyme disease rash, your doctor may ask detailed questions about your medical history, including whether you've been outdoors in the summer where Lyme disease is common, and do a physical exam.
+If you don't have the characteristic Lyme disease rash, your doctor might ask about your medical history, including whether you've been outdoors in the summer where Lyme disease is common, and do a physical exam.

 - Enzyme-linked immunosorbent assay (ELISA) test.
 The test used most often to detect Lyme disease, ELISA detects antibodies to B. burgdorferi.
 But because it can sometimes provide false-positive results, it's not used as the sole basis for diagnosis.
-This test may not be positive during the early stage of Lyme disease, but the rash is distinctive enough to make the diagnosis without further testing in people who live in areas infested with ticks that transmit Lyme disease.
+This test might not be positive during the early stage of Lyme disease, but the rash is distinctive enough to make the diagnosis without further testing in people who live in areas infested with ticks that transmit Lyme disease.

 - Lyme disease.
 Centers for Disease Control and Prevention. http://www.cdc.gov/lyme/.
-Accessed June 19, 2012.
+Accessed July 28, 2015.

 - Bismacine/chromacine.
 U.S. Food and Drug Administration. http://www.fda.gov/Safety/MedWatch/SafetyInformation/SafetyAlertsforHumanMedicalProducts/ucm150503.htm.
-Accessed June 19, 2012.
+Accessed July 28, 2015.